 COLD BREW COFFEE COCKTAIL: THE COLD BREW-LE-VARDIER

-A caffeinated twist on the classic Boulevardier.
+A cold brew coffee cocktail bringing a caffeinated twist on the classic Boulevardier.
 Cold brew pairs perfectly with anything aged in wood, complementing the vanilla and spice notes and adding a bitterness to balance the astringency.

 20ml sweet vermouth